 Classes will be held Monday-Friday.
-Students will earn 6 credits in Advanced Conversation and Composition (Span 423) and a course in short Hispanic fiction (Span 461 Special Topics or Span 491 Foreign Studies).
+Students will earn 6 credits in Topics in Hispanic Civilization (Span 489) and a course in Hispanic short fiction (Span 461 Special Topics or Span 491 Foreign Studies).

 Students will be housed in homestay accommodations with local families.
 Homestays include 3 meals per day, 7 days per week.

 Dr. Luis Cano